-The Company collects Value added taxes (VAT) on behalf of the government and, therefore, it is not an economic benefit flowing to the Company.
-Hence, it is excluded from revenue.
+The Company collects value added taxes (VAT) on behalf of the government and, therefore, these are not economic benefits flowing to the Group.
+Hence, they are excluded from revenue.

 In cases where company acts as an agent, the revenue is recognised in form of a commission on delivery of the software licenses.